tsutterley/pyTMD/doc/source/getting_started/Glossary.rst

         amplitude and phase of the :term:`Harmonic Constituents`

     Harmonic Constituents
         harmonic elements of the tide-producing force corresponding with a periodic change of relative position of the Earth, Sun and Moon

     Harmonic Prediction
-        Method of estimating tidal elevations and currents through a combination of the :term:`Harmonic Constituents`
+        method of estimating tidal elevations and currents through a combination of the :term:`Harmonic Constituents`

+    High Water Height
+        height of the maximum vertical elevation of the tide relative to a fixed datum

+        see :term:`Low Water Height`

+    King Tide
+        see :term:`Spring Tide`

     Load Tide
         elastic deformation of the solid Earth due to ocean and atmospheric tides

     Long Period Tide
-        tidal oscillations with periods much greater than one day
+        tidal oscillations with periods much greater than one day (typically 9.1 days to 18.6 years)

     Love and Shida Numbers
         dimensionless parameters relating the vertical (`h`), horizontal (`l`) and gravitational (`k`) elastic responses to tidal loading

+    Low Water Height
+        height of the minimum vertical elevation of the tide relative to a fixed datum

+        see :term:`High Water Height`

     Mean Tide
         model with both direct and indirect permanent tidal effects retained

+    Neap Tide
+        tides of the least amplitude within a 15-day cycle

+        see :term:`Spring Tide`

     Nodal Corrections
         adjustments to the amplitudes and phases of harmonic constituents to allow for periodic modulations